danhu0/logic-final/README.md

 stretch goal: establish clauses that can either stand on their own as sentences or be joined by coordinating conjunctions with a preceding comma, and set all the main preds to evaluate clauses rather than "all words"

 finding sentences we didn't realize were correct: noun verb and verb adj. e.g. "he was and wasn't blue"

+remaining todo:
+- [ ] dependent clauses following coordinating conjunction (e.g. he went shopping and bought donuts)
+- [ ] testing, generally
+  - [ ] see about just testing with a bunch of partOfSpeech rather than specifiying and see how it does
+- [ ] adjective order
+- [ ] punctuation - reduce to only periods perhaps?
+- [ ] article - maybe just file them under determiners and perhaps allow special behavior for them?